 In keeping with its religious heritage, ethical convictions, and legislation, the University values a teaching, learning, and working environment that is free from discrimination, harassment, and violence.
-This includes Title IX, viewable here:
+This includes Title IX, viewable at: https://mvnu.edu/currentstudents/titleix related to the individual's race, color, sex, national origin, age, disability, or military service.
+Title IX covers sexual discrimination at the link above.